Howell ACL Vector Transposer

 ...
 ISSS-Niigata, Japan, 2005; ISSS-Aviemore, Scotland, 2007; ISSS-Bariloche, Argentina, 2013; ISSS-Cortina, Italy, 2015; ISSS-Innsbruck, Austria, 2017; ISSS-Squaw Valley, USA, 2019;

 International Medical Society for Skiing Safety [Société Internationale de Traumatologie et Médecine des Sports d’Hiver] SITEMSH-Flachau, Austria, 2014; SITEMSH-Inawashiro, Japan, 2016; SITEMSH-Barcelona, Spain, 2018;

 International Olympic Committee (IOC) World Conference on Prevention of Injury and Illness in Sport, Monte Carlo, Monaco, 2017;

 European Society for Knee Surgery, Arthroscopy and Sports Traumatology (ESSKA), Barcelona, Spain, 2016 — peer-reviewed, approved, and published in British Journal of Sports Medicine ( Br J Sports Med 2017;51:283-412 ).

 International Society for Science in Skiing (ICSS), Voukatti, Finland, 2019;

-... as well as at 2 forthcoming scientific-medical (skiing-safety biomechanics) conferences postponed in 2020 due to the c-virus.
+... as well as at 2 forthcoming international orthopedic-engineering conferences postponed to 2021 due to the pandemic.

 Copyright © by Howell SkiBindings, Howell Product Development Holding, Inc., and Rick Howell, 2020.
 All rights reserved.